Balmoral Castle: The Scottish Home of the British Royal Family

 As still skies or storms unfold, take a moment to behold, in sun rain sleet or snow, warm your soul before you go.

-Of all the things for two poets who have just met to find right!!!
-We would definitely recommend checking this place out.
+Of all the things for two poets who have just met to find right!
+We would recommend checking this place out.

 The History Behind Balmoral Castle